RealRobotics/pi-rugby-ball/install.md

 ## Running

 Run the script `run_all.py`.
-Once it settles down,

-The magnetometer needs to be calibrated by "rotating the sensor (x-axis upwards) through 360 degrees".
-Not sure how that is going to work on the ball.
+Once it settles down, the magnetometer needs to be calibrated by "rotating the sensor (x-axis upwards) through 360 degrees".
+Not sure how that is going to work on the ball as all of the IMUs are in different orientations.
+Probably does this so that the magnetometer of one IMU is correctly calibrated.

-The IMU

 ## Camera options